Miraflores de la Sierra: Festivities

 3 February, day of Saint Blaise, is also celebrated, as is 15 May, day of San Isidro.

 Transport System

 The only way to arrive Miraflores de la Sierra in public transport is with bus line 725, which connects it to many other villages and Madrid.
-Formerly the village had a train station that connected it with Madrid, Burgos and Irún, but since 2011 the station is no longer in service.
+Formerly the village, which lies on the Madrid−Burgos railway line, had a train service that connected it with Madrid, Burgos and Irún, but since 2011, the train station is no longer in service due to the collapse of the Somosierra Tunnel (es), which is located north of the station.